biocypher/open-targets/README.md

-# OTAR-BioCypher
+# Open Targets BioCypher KG

-This is a collection of [BioCypher](https://biocypher.org) adapters and corresponding scripts for Open Targets data.
+This is a collection of [BioCypher](https://biocypher.org) adapters and corresponding scripts for Open Targets platform data.
 It is a work in progress.

 ## Installation